douglangille/darkling-whim/_posts/2015-11-20-once-upon-a-crayon.md

 ---

 title: Once Upon a Crayon
 excerpt: >-
   Once upon a time, there was a beautiful kingdom.
-It shone as a bright jewel among all the other kingdoms.
-Or at least it did--- until a terrible darkness fell upon it.
 categories:
-  - Writings
+  - writings
-tags:
+tags: [flash-fiction, fantasy, romance]
 header:
   teaser: /assets/images/9403909030_1557ce54bd_crayon.jpg
 ---

 ![](/assets/images/9403909030_1557ce54bd_crayon.jpg){: .align-right}

 Once upon a time, there was a beautiful kingdom.
 It shone as a bright jewel among all the other kingdoms.
 Or at least it did--- until a terrible darkness fell upon it.